 Often, program oversight and administrative responsibilities are assigned to individuals whose jobs are varied and schedules are full.
-A properly managed customer and/or employee survey feedback program demands significant time and attention.
+A properly managed survey feedback program demands time and attention.
 Typically, available internal staff resources are in short supply.
 Turning over program administration to an outside vendor enables clients to align valuable internal staff time on issues related to strategy and action planning.
 NBRI partners with clients.
 We dedicate our human capital to meet the data collection and analysis demands of the program, and we provide our expertise in interpreting the results of client studies.

 Lack of Expertise / Technical Tools

-When clients do not engage psychological research specialists in the design and development of client research studies, it is especially difficult to arrive at an efficient dynamic solution that will have the maximum, positive impact on the organization.
+When clients do not engage psychological research specialists in the design and development of client research studies, it is difficult to arrive at a solution that will have the maximum, positive impact on the organization.
 Lack of education, experience, and expertise, as well as technical constraints may prevent the organization from utilizing available technology and innovative tools to arrive at a workable solution.
 Without the benefit of experience in this demanding field, organizations are likely to fall short of their overall program objectives.

-Employee and/or customer survey distribution, reminder notices, data collection, comment coding, language translation, special processing, statistical analyses, interpretation, the executive summary, and action plans are extremely complex pieces of the process.
+Employee and/or customer survey distribution, reminder notices, data collection, comment coding, language translation, special processing, statistical analyses, interpretation, the executive summary, and action plans are complex pieces of the process.
 There are numerous factors to address while managing the overall program timeline.
 What appears to be a cost-saving measure of utilizing internal resources typically turns out to be a more costly and less effective option.
 Clients need to be able to address the complex needs of the research study in real time, and must know those needs in advance in order to be prepared for them, or the results can be disastrous.
-Far worse than the public embarrassment of a failed research study due to technical difficulties, is the effect on the organization of management making faulty decisions on misinformation.
+Far worse than the public embarrassment of a failed research study due to technical difficulties, is the effect on the organization of management making faulty decisions based on misinformation.
 With NBRI, clients are confident that their customer and/or employee survey research instrument, research study, and the resulting data are at a level of purity equivalent to that of scientific research.